jtngrg1992/virtual_mandir/README.md

 Start with the `ViewController.swift` file.
 It houses `VirtualMandirView` which contains all the core logic and pieces together all the layers and interactions that are available.

 ### Demo

+Checkout [this](https://github.com/jtngrg1992/virtual_mandir/blob/clean-branch/demo_small.mov) video to see the app working in iPhones of different screen sizes